Dudeslam/Wu-Tan-Lan/Assignment3/readme.md

 To compare the 16 RSSI signals a Python based data visualization implementation has been made.
 This will display the results in a generated .html-file with the help from the libary Plotly.
 The html-file can be seen in the root folder.

 ## Experiments
-For the experiments a variable is created, which adds the RSSI readings from a designated channel.
+For the experiments a function is made, which adds the RSSI readings from a designated channel.
-For this experiment there have been taken 300 samples and then taking the mean of the variable.
+For this experiment 300 samples has been recorded for each channel.
+The mean value of the samples has been calculated for each channel.
-To calculate the RSSI from the CC2420 (The RF chip on the mote) register the following formula is needed according to the datasheet\
+To find the RSSI from the CC2420(The RF chip on the mote) register, the following formula is needed according to the datasheet.\
 ![alt text](https://github.com/Dudeslam/Wu-Tan-Lan/blob/master/Assignment3/Illustrations/RSSI_datasheet.PNG?raw=true)\
 The function used in the assignment takes this into account and can be seen in the following code snippet:
 ```c